Glenville shootout: Legal and other outcomes

-Ahmed Evans conviction
+Trial of Ahmed Evans

 Evans was indicted in August 1968 for the murders of Leroy C. Jones, Louis E. Golonka, Willard J. Wolff, and James E. Chapman.
 The charges were later altered to "kill by shooting" (an easier charge to prove).
 The prosecution's case rested on state laws which said that a conspirator is guilty of the crimes which his co-conspirators commit.
 The prosecution's case was largely circumstantial, but after deliberating for two days the jury returned a verdict of guilty on all counts on May 12, 1969.
 Evans was sentenced to death in the electric chair.
 Evans was incarcerated at Lucasville Correctional Facility, and appealed his conviction.
 His execution was stayed while he appealed.
 While his appeal was pending, the United States Supreme Court placed a moratorium on all capital punishment in the United States in its ruling in Furman v.
 Georgia, 408 U.S. 238 (1972).
 Evans' conviction was commuted to life in prison, and he spent the remainder of his life at Lucasville.
 Evans was diagnosed with cancer in 1977, and he died on February 25, 1978, at Riverside Methodist Hospital in Columbus, Ohio.